airbytehq/airbyte/airbyte-integrations/connectors/destination-luzmo/README.md

-# Cumulio Destination
+# Luzmo Destination

-This is the repository for the Cumulio destination connector, written in Python.
+This is the repository for the Luzmo destination connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/cumulio).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/luzmo).

 ## Local development